What is the ICS?

 What is the Consistency Check?

 The Consistency Check verifies and reports whether or not the ICS selections are compliant according to the status conditionals.
 Any invalids that are reported must be resolved to generate the Test Plan and complete qualification correctly.
 Invalids may be disputed if the Member believes the ICS document or Launch Studio is incorrect.
-Invalids can be disputed by submitting a Test Specification Erratum (TSE).
+Invalids can be disputed by submitting a Test Set Erratum (TSE).

 If there are invalid Dependencies or Groupings, click on the blue text.
 The page goes directly to the affected area.